wplacer/wplacer/README.md

 ### How to run the bot:
 1. Simply open `start.bat`.
 2. Open a command prompt in the wplacer folder.
-You can type `cmd` in the address bar in the file explorer to do this. run `npm i` in the command prompt, then after run `npm start`.
+You can type `cmd` in the address bar in the file explorer to do this.
+Run `npm i` in the command prompt, then after run `npm start`.
   - If you get any errors while running `npm i`, run this: `Set-ExecutionPolicy -Scope CurrentUser Bypass` then you can run `npm i`

 ### How to add proxies: